-002.02C3(c) Emissions rate in tpy and pounds per hour (lb/hr) and in such terms as are necessary to establish compliance consistent with the applicable standard reference test method or alternative method as approved by the Director.
+002.02C3(c) Emissions rate in tpy and lb/hr and in such terms as are necessary to establish compliance consistent with the applicable standard reference test method or alternative method as approved by the Director.

 002.02C3(d) The following information to the extent it is needed to determine or regulate emissions: Fuels, fuel use, raw materials, production rates, and operating schedules to the extent needed to determine or regulate emissions.